sifrr/sifrr/packages/browser/sifrr-template/README.md

 **Notes**

 - direct bindings are used as is and are never recalculated.
+- direct binding only works with object and functions. so if you want to set a prop to constant string, you need to do `${() => 'value'}`, `${'value'}` doesn't work and will just set it as an attribute
-- prop names are case insensitive and hyphen-case will be converted to camelCase. eg. `some-prop` will be changed to `someProp`
+- prop names are case insensitive and hyphen-case will be converted to camelCase. eg. `some-prop` will be `someProp` prop

 ### Advanced Usage

-#### Using another template in binding
+#### Using another Component in binding

-maybe you want to break a template into two parts that uses same props
+maybe you want to break a Component into two parts that uses same props

 ```JavaScript
 const HTML1 = html`